satyanarayan-rao/GpC_Enriched_Motifs/README.md

-# GpC_Enriched_Motifs
+# GpC Enriched Motifs in JASPAR and HOCOMOCO Databases

-Set of scripts for choosing HOCOMOCO/JASPAR motifs with GpC
+Set of scripts for choosing HOCOMOCO/JASPAR motifs with strong GpC dinucleotide signature.
+The goal is to list potential TFs whose binding dynamics could be investigated using NOMe-seq data.